Vaccination is the best way to protect you and your children from the flu.

-This year’s influenza vaccines will be available to eligible people for free at Westwood Medical Centre from mid-April 2018 under the National Immunisation Program.
+This year’s influenza vaccines will be available to eligible people for free at Westwood Medical Centre from mid-April under the National Immunisation Program.
 Eligible patients in high risk groups include:

-- Pregnant women (any trimester)
+- all pregnant women (any trimester)

-- Aboriginal and Torres Strait Islander children aged 6 months up to 5 years of age
+- all children aged six months to less than five years of age

-- Aboriginal and Torres Strait Islander people 15 years of age and over
+- all Aboriginal and Torres Strait Islander people aged 6 months and over

-- People six months of age or older with the following underlying chronic medical conditions:
+- people six months of age or older with the following underlying chronic medical conditions:

-- cardiac disease
+- cardiac disease,

-- chronic respiratory conditions including severe asthma
+- chronic respiratory conditions, including severe asthma